-In 1980, Anaconda-Ericsson Inc. was formed as a joint venture between Atlantic Richfield/ARCO’s Anaconda Copper Subsidiary and the Swedish (European) Telecommunication Giant L.M.
-Ericsson.
+Anaconda-Ericsson Inc. was formed as a joint venture between Atlantic Richfield/ARCO’s Anaconda Copper Subsidiary and the Swedish Telecommunication Giant L.M.
+Ericsson in 1980.
 These two parent companies had previously been partners in a copper mining interest in the western hemisphere.
-The products of this venture were ARCO’s Anaconda mining cables, and L. M. Ericsson’s main products were PBX equipment and transmission systems.
-Anaconda-Ericsson would also eventually market computers and other business-oriented products from Ericsson’s Information Systems.
+The products of this venture were ARCO’s Anaconda’s mining cables and L. M. Ericsson’s PBX equipment and transmission systems.
+(Anaconda-Ericsson would later market computers and other business-oriented products from Ericsson’s Information Systems.)

-Haller then presented a formal business plan to create a western hemisphere captive finance and leasing subsidiary for Anaconda-Ericsson Inc., ARCO and L. M. Ericsson.
-Haller would design and create “de novo” an intrapreneurial venture “Western Hemisphere Finance and Leasing Subsidiary” to finance the sales of the ARCO’s products internationally which they built in the US and Europe.
+Then, based on the announcement by IBM of their new 16 bit state-of-the-art IBM Personal Computer, Haller recommended shutting down AXXA.
+He then presented a formal business plan to create a western hemisphere captive finance and leasing subsidiary for Anaconda-Ericsson Inc., ARCO and L. M. Ericsson.
+Haller would design and create “de novo” an intrapreneurial venture “Western Hemisphere Finance and Leasing Subsidiary” to finance the sales of the ARCO’s products internationally.
 Anaconda-Ericsson Inc.’s Board of Directors and the Managing Directors approved the business proposal and appointed Haller the Managing Director (the European title for Chairman and CEO) of the new wholly owned subsidiary, Anaconda Ericsson Leasing and Finance Inc.

 Anaconda-Ericsson’s Leasing and Finance Inc. was able to finance over $600 Million of Anaconda-Ericsson’s equipment in only 36 months, primarily on leasing or financing the L. M. Ericsson’s MCI equipment and Anaconda Wire & Cable equipment.